scikit-image/skimage-tutorials/README.md

 attribution to this repo and to the authors if you reproduce them or create any derivative works.
 Specifically:

- * Keep the CC0 Public Domain Dedication in tact when re-using large portions of the material (such as an entire lecture), so that others may benefit from the same license you did.
+ * Keep the CC0 Public Domain Dedication intact when reusing large portions of the material (such as an entire lecture), so that others may benefit from the same license you did.